-We will sometimes refuse to work for organisations for ethical reasons.
+Sometimes we refuse to work for organisations for ethical reasons.
 This may be a difficult decision to make, but it is always an important one.
-We don't want our work to promote concentration of wealth or power, structural violence, or damage to the environment.
+We don't want our work to promote the concentration of wealth or power, structural violence, or damage to the environment.
 We don't work for political parties (two have asked - and two have been politely declined).

-For instance, in the past we have made ethical decisions not to work for organisations promoting the interests of employers, for a religious organisation, an organisation with strong links to a political party, a project that we considered to be type of greenwash, a puff piece for the military, or too heavily focused on meat production/sale, and a diamond-based business that couldn't tell us anything about the source of the diamonds.
+For instance, in the past we have made ethical decisions not to work for organisations promoting the interests of employers, for a religious organisation, an organisation with strong links to a political party, and projects that we considered to be a type of greenwash, a puff piece for the military, or too heavily focused on meat production/sale, and a diamond-based business that couldn't tell us anything about the source of the diamonds.

 We wouldn't ever work for policing or military organisations, but we're not really expecting them to contact us any time soon.
 Not about our work anyway.

 Despite the above, we do say "YES" to most people who approach us.
 So if you are looking for service why not check out our client list to find out about some of the lovely people that we have worked for.
 If it looks like your kind of world then get in touch as, chances are, we will work for you too.